 Alti Sugar Suites operates from an adjacent building with five additional units, including the Panoramic View Suite with Full Privacy and the Sugarmoon Suite.
 Guests at either property share the Alti brand and booking system.
 If the main six suites are full, the Sugar expansion catches overflow.
 Booking both together gives a group exclusive use of eleven suites on the cliff.

-Six suites, each with a private plunge pool and a caldera view, in Megalochori, one of Santorini's quieter cliff villages.
 Alti opened in 2014 before the Instagram surge that turned Oia and Imerovigli into content corridors.
 The result is a property that delivers the caldera experience without the crowd.
 Every suite has its own terrace overlooking the volcano: the Infinity Suite, the Yellow Suite, the Red Suite, each named for a colour or design detail.

 An adjacent sister property, Alti Sugar Suites, adds five more units for guests who want the same style with a different angle.
 Adults only.
 Breakfast is included and served on the terrace.
-Megalochori sits on the southwestern edge of the caldera, a fifteen-minute drive from the airport and a world away from the Fira promenade.
+Megalochori sits on the southwestern edge of the caldera, a fifteen-minute drive from the airport and nothing like the Fira promenade in temperament.
 The village itself is traditional: wine cellars, narrow lanes, a central square.
-Rates start around €400 per night.

 Target September for warm sea without crowds.
 Book July–August five to six months ahead.
 Skip November–March: the island is closed.